 Bracha Ettinger, painter, philosopher, psychoanalyst and writer, is a prominent figure among both the French painters' and the Israeli art's scenes.
-In addition to holding the first museum exhibition in the United States, Ettinger will engage with groups of students from across the University at Buffalo throughout her residency.
+In addition to holding the first museum exhibition in the United States, Ettinger engaged with groups of students from across the University at Buffalo throughout her residency.

 April 26, May 3, and May 10:

-Ettinger will offer a custom-designed 3-week graduate-level seminar, entitled "Memory’s Wound Is a Space With-in: Depth-space and Carriance beyond Abstraction versus Empathy."
-This seminer is offered in conjunction with the Center for the Study of Psychoanalysis and Culture and the English Department.
+Ettinger offered a 3-week graduate-level seminar, entitled "Memory’s Wound Is a Space With-in: Depth-space and Carriance beyond Abstraction versus Empathy."
+This seminer was offered in conjunction with the Center for the Study of Psychoanalysis and Culture and the English Department.

-Ettinger will present new reflections on the relationship between psychoanalysis and visual art.
-This seminar will occur at UB Anderson Gallery to facilitate direct access for students with the works on view before, during, and after Ettinger’s presentation.
-This hands-on approach offers the opportunity to bring learning out of the traditional classroom, engaging students in the gallery to view and discuss the original works themselves.
+Ettinger presented new reflections on the relationship between psychoanalysis and visual art.
+This seminar occured at UB Anderson Gallery to facilitate direct access for students with the works on view.
+This hands-on approach offered the opportunity to bring learning out of the traditional classroom, engaging students in the gallery to view and discuss the original works themselves.

 Ettinger's art was recently analyzed at length in the book Women Artists at the Millennium, in Griselda Pollock's Encounters in the Virtual Feminist Museum and in Catherine de Zegher's anthology Women's Work is Never Done.
 Her ideas in cultural theory, psychoanalysis, and French feminism achieved recognition after the publication of Matrix and Metramorphosis (1992), fragments from her notebooks (Moma, Oxford, 1993) and The Matrixial Gaze (1995).
 Over the last two decades her work has been influential in art history, film studies (including feminist film theory), psychoanalysis, aesthetics, and gender studies.